mitsuhiko/minijinja/examples/README.md

 # MiniJinja Examples

 This directory contains a lot of different examples that use the MiniJinja engine.
-You can run them by running `cargo run` within one of the example directories.
+Each example is in one directory from where you can run them with the `cargo run` command.
+Alternatively you can do `cargo run -p example-name`.

 ## List of Examples